 Having made it to a competition, you really don’t want sleep to get in the way of performance.
 But here, sleep is especially challenged, since you have may have to cope with being away from home and being under pressure and fitting into the schedules imposed by event organisers.
 In our final Top 10 principles of good sleep management, we focus on sleep during competitions.
-As we emphasised in our first post, our aim here is not to offer a list of rules, but rather to set out the key principles of sleep management.
 If you are competing at an elite level, you may already have developed effective personal strategies which work for you.
 If that’s the case, take from the points below what you feel might help – and leave the rest.
 But whatever your personal sleep needs, we would again stress that all the points here are based on research evidence.

 7. Anticipate sleep disruption – and put it into perspective.
 As already mentioned, the demands of training, the need to travel, and the stress of competition will impact sleep in elite sport.
 Since the majority of athletes will experience some sleep disturbance in the lead-up to competition, this can be considered common, and therefore normal.
 As a result, athletes are able to anticipate these disturbances and prepare for them and respond accordingly.
 The point is how?
 An important principle to begin with is also a psychological balancing act: don’t underestimate the importance of sleep, but don’t overestimate the impact of acute sleep disruption.
 Regarding the latter point, it’s worth emphasising a couple of interesting research findings.
 First, a single night of total sleep deprivation does not necessarily impact power performance the next morning, with studies showing sprinters and weightlifters performing at peak despite sleep loss.
 And second, while sleep disturbance on the nights preceding competitions is common, there is no compelling evidence that the degree of such disturbance is directly related to next-day competitive performance.